 - "Lead me in thy truth."

-When you pray the "Lead Me" prayer, you are asking God to be with you in everything you do and lead you in righteous even with your enemies.
+When you pray the "Lead Me" prayer, you are asking God to be with you in everything you do and lead you in righteousness even with your enemies.
 If you don't want that to happen, perhaps it is better not to pray to be led.

-When God answers your "Send Me" prayer, He might take you to place where you never expected to go.
+When God answers your "Send Me" prayer, He might take you to places where you never expected to go.
 He might put you in the company of people who will make you feel uncomfortable.
 Make sure when you pray a "Send Me" prayer, that you are willing to go wherever God chooses to send you.

 When you pray the "Send Me" prayer, be like Isaiah who said boldly, "Here am I!
 Send me!"